ivfrost/hydrolink-api/README.md

 A multi-stage Dockerfile packages the app as a JRE runtime image running as a non-root user.
 `docker-compose.prod.yml` composes the API with Postgres, Redis, and MinIO, each with a healthcheck, and relies on environment variables for real values.
-For this project I run the full stack self-hosted on Linux and deploy it with Coolify; TLS terminates on a reverse proxy in front of the app, and `server.forward-headers-strategy=framework` is set for that.
+TLS terminates on a reverse proxy in front of the app, and `server.forward-headers-strategy=framework` is set for that.
 The AWS side of the infrastructure (rule, SQS, IoT data plane, Cognito pool) lives in the region set by `AWS_REGION`, currently eu-west-1.

+As of this time in the development, only the `dev` environment is stable and the migration away from self-hosted broker and self-rolled JWT tokens into the AWS managed services (Cognito & IoT Core) will require the stage and prod environments to be adapted.
+Before this, I used to run the full stack self-hosted via Coolify.

-AWS credentials are configured through `spring.cloud.aws.credentials.access-key` / `secret-key`, which the dev profile reads from `.env`.
+AWS credentials are configured through `spring.cloud.aws.credentials.access-key` / `secret-key`, which the `dev` profile reads from `.env`.
 Every other profile resolves credentials from the deployment role through the AWS default credentials chain, so no static keys are needed in stage or production.